ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-first-approach.md

 ## Running with the installed compiler using `parserOverride`

 You can modify the parser used by your intalled Babel by your own custom parser.
-For that we can add a plugin to our [options](https://babeljs.io/docs/options#plugins) to call the parser via
+For that we can add a plugin to our configuration [options](https://babeljs.io/docs/options#plugins) to call the parser via

 - its npm package name or